 During the past few weeks, there’s been much criticism over some portraits of US Olympic athletes shot by an AFP photographer.
 Let’s just say that these portraits won’t win any medals.
 All of the pictures can be seen here on the Getty Images site.
 While some of the pictures are okay, many are definite last-place finishers.

-The photographer may also be required to shoot a number of variations of each athlete within the allotted few minutes.
-To make it even more challenging, some athletes might be bored and uninterested; some may not want to be photographed and will be uncooperative.
+The photographer may also be required to shoot a number of variations of each athlete within the allotted minute or two.
+To make it even more challenging, some athletes might be bored and uninterested and some may be uncooperative.

 This high-volume, high-speed portrait photography isn’t as easy as one might think.